Skip to Main Content

 Included Meals: Breakfast

-Today, prepare for a particularly picturesque ride during your final day road cycling Dolomites, as you gradually descend and follow the course of the river.
-You’ll start riding in the Renaissance village of Glorenza, surrounded by mountain peaks, and you’ll cycle through dozens of sprawling apple orchards, for which Venosta Valley is famous.
-You’ll also pass vineyards and castles adorning the slopes.
-In late August, you roll by many tractors and farmers tending to their fields.
-It’s sure to be one of your more memorable rides.
-For lunch on your own, we recommend pausing at one of the restaurants that you find along the river.
+Today, enjoy a particularly picturesque ride on your final day of road cycling in the Dolomites, as you gradually descend and follow the course of the river.
+Your ride begins in the Renaissance village of Glorenza, nestled among towering mountain peaks, before taking you through vast apple orchards, for which the Venosta Valley is famous.
+Along the way, you’ll also pass vineyards and historic castles perched on the slopes.
+If you’re riding in late August, expect to see farmers and tractors busily tending to the fields—an authentic glimpse of rural life.
+This ride is sure to be one of the most memorable of your journey.

-If you feel energetic, you can ride all the way back to Merano.
-Otherwise, we have planned to shuttle you by local train (a 20-30 minute ride), a very popular and convenient option for bikers and locals in this area.
+If you’re feeling energetic, you can ride all the way back to Merano.
+Otherwise, take advantage of the local train shuttle—a popular and convenient option for both cyclists and locals—that will transport you back in just 20 to 30 minutes.

-Later tonight in Merano, raise a glass of Blauburgunder wine and toast the week over a farewell dinner in a typical local restaurant and Biergarden.
+Tonight in Merano, raise a glass of Blauburgunder wine and toast to a fantastic week over a farewell dinner at a panoramic gourmet restaurant, showcasing the exceptional fine dining of South Tyrol.

 Today’s Ride Choices